Become a Fair Play Volunteer

 - A willingness to be a witness in potential legal proceedings

-Fair Play will be at the Mardi Gras Party (4 March) from 8.30pm until around 1.30am.
-You can nominate for either the early (approx. 9-11:30pm) or late (approx. 11-1:30pm) shift.
+Fair Play will be at the Mardi Gras Party (3 March) from 8.30pm until around 1.30am.
 Fair Play activities will end when the police operation ends.
 Volunteering at the main Mardi Gras Party means you'll receive free entrance to the party.

 Fair Play is an LGBTIQ community initiative focussing on legal rights and keeping safe during Mardi Gras.
 Fair Play reflects a commitment between LGBTIQ communities and the NSW Police Force to work together in a transparent and collaborative way.
 Fair Play is a partnership between the Inner City Legal Centre, ACON and the Sydney Gay and Lesbian Mardi Gras.